-One of our favorite 21st-century architects is Bryan MacKay Lyons, founding partner of MacKay-Lyons Sweetapple in Halifax, Nova Scotia.
-After studying at the Technical University in Nova Scotia and UCLA, Brian went to work for Charles Moore, Barton Myers, and Giancarlo De Carlo, before starting his firm in 1983.
+One of our favorite 21st-century architects is Brian MacKay Lyons, founding partner of MacKay-Lyons Sweetapple in Halifax, Nova Scotia.
+After studying at the Technical University in Nova Scotia and UCLA, he went to work for Charles Moore, Barton Myers, and Giancarlo De Carlo, before starting his firm in 1983.
 He’s been awarded the RAIC Gold Medal, Canada’s highest honor for lifetime achievement in architecture.
 In 2017, A+A ran a review of a book on his firm:

 Here we have a book of essays, drawings, and photographs from the upper echelons of architecture.